aotimme/gocsv/README.md

 ### autoincrement

+_Alias:_ `autoinc`

 Append (or prepend) a column of incrementing integers to each row.
 This can be helpful to be able to map back to the original row after a number of transformations.

-Alias: `autoinc`

 Usage: